 Through academic leadership roles, she has helped establish a Ph.D. program at Washington State University (WSU) and two Doctor of Nursing Practice (DNP) programs at WSU and Seattle University.
 Dr. Hirsch has successfully brought the WSU and Seattle University Colleges of Nursing and the UW School of Nursing through Commission on Collegiate Nursing Education (CCNE) accreditation reviews, and currently co-chairs the CCNE Accreditation Review Committee.
 Dr. Hirsch is a Fellow in the Academy of Nurse Practitioners and a Fellow in the American Academy of Nursing.

-Rebecca Wood, MSW, Premera RNHI Grant Manager, serves as the point of contact and lead for planning and execution of all activities for the Premera RNHI grant.
-Ms. Wood brings with her more than 17 years of experience at the University of Washington, including 14 years at the School of Nursing, managing Health Resources & Services Administration (HRSA) training grants, coordinating clinical rotations for the Psychiatric Mental Health Nurse Practitioner (PMHNP) track, and developing new clinical sites for the DNP program.
+Rebecca Wood, MSW (she/her) Assistant Director serves as the point of contact and lead for planning and execution of all activities for the UW Premera RNHI grant.
+Ms. Wood brings with her more than 19 years of experience at the University of Washington, including 16 years at the School of Nursing, managing Health Resources & Services Administration (HRSA) training grants, coordinating clinical rotations for the Psychiatric Mental Health Nurse Practitioner (PMHNP) track, and developing new clinical sites for the DNP program.

-Anita Souza, PhD, Clinical Associate Professor at UW School of Nursing, has an extensive background in developing learning opportunities with clinical agencies across Washington state in her current role as Clinical Placement Coordinator with the UW Psychiatric Mental Health Nursing Track and will serve as the direct liaison to the clinical placement coordinators at each of the partnering universities along with assisting the grant team to identify and establish new rural clinical and fellowship sites.
+Anita Souza, PhD (she/her) Clinical Associate Professor at UW School of Nursing and Co-PI of UW Premera RNHI, has an extensive background in developing learning opportunities with clinical agencies across Washington state in her previous role as Clinical Placement Coordinator for the UW Psychiatric Mental Health Nursing Track and will serve as the direct liaison to the clinical placement coordinators at each of the partnering universities along with assisting the grant team to identify and establish new rural clinical and fellowship sites.
 Additionally, Dr. Souza is a nursing science researcher whose program of research addresses the care & support of older adults across the cognitive continuum, including those in the early stages of memory loss.
 Through her passion for building connections between researchers and community organizations to improve the lives of older adults, Dr. Souza has helped to develop and deliver educational programs that focus on the psychosocial and health care needs of older adults living with dementia and has counseled families on dementia-related care issues.

 Building a collaboration.
 The Rural Nursing Health Initiative, led by Project Director, Dr. Anne Hirsch, has established a robust steering committee (SC) comprised of university representatives from our six partnering schools of nursing and key stakeholders from organizations such as Washington Center for Nursing, Washington State Healthcare Authority, and Washington State Nursing Quality Assurance Commission.
 View the complete list of Steering Committee members here: STEERING COMMITTEE MEMBERS